88-degrees/Book-of-Changes/appendix02s2.md

 1. 'The superior man (is revolving his) going away:' -- (in such a case) he feels it right not to eat.

-2. 'The good fortune of (the subject of) the second SIX, divided,' is due to the proper fashion of his acting according to his circumstances.
+2. 'The good fortune of (the subject of) the second `SIX`, divided,' is due to the proper fashion of his acting according to his circumstances.

 3. With the aim represented by 'hunting in the south' a great achievement is accomplished.